Chapoly1305/FindMy/README.md

 ### Advertise and Track without Root Privileges

 Our recent research shows the device maybe tracked without using root privileges.
-Our discovery will be published on **USENIX 2025**!
-Please stay tuned, we will provided more information and software once the paper is released to public.
+Our discovery will be published on **USENIX Security 2025**!
+As usual, our research is open-sourced, you can find it at [nRootTag](https://nroottag.github.io/).